onitake/gsl-firmware/README.md

 The files may be covered by proprietary licenses or copyright.

-Conversely, everything in the tools directory published under the GNU General Public license v2, as laid out in [tools/LICENSE](tools/LICENSE).
+Conversely, everything in the tools directory is published under the GNU General Public license v2, as laid out in [tools/LICENSE](tools/LICENSE).